desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 {#triggers}
 ## Triggers

-[ Clarity of this section needs to be improved. ]

 Parental Agents SHOULD trigger the procedure described in (#bootstrapping) once one of the following conditions is fulfilled: